lingtalfi/Explorer/README.md

 - dependencies:
-    - this key is an array containing the <dependency> (defined in the Maculus nomenclature).
+    - this key is an array containing the &lt;dependency> (defined in the Maculus nomenclature).
-            Actually, it contains a <planetSnapshotIdentifier> but this implementation of Explorer only cares about the <dependency> part (<dependency> is a substring of the <planetSnapshotIdentifier>)
+            Actually, it contains a &lt;planetSnapshotIdentifier> but this implementation of Explorer only cares about the &lt;dependency> part (&lt;dependency> is a substring of the &lt;planetSnapshotIdentifier>)